-- D. If the student fails to attend the Disciplinary Committee hearing after notification of the hearing date by the Dean, the hearing shall continue. - E. The Disciplinary Committee shall make every effort to hear the case immediately in order to remove any question the student has about continuance at Enterprise-Ozark Community College.
-If a student withdraws from the College before appearing before the Disciplinary Committee, a mutually satisfactory meeting date shall be arranged.
+- D. If the student fails to attend the College Disciplinary Committee hearing after notification of the hearing date by the Dean of Students, the hearing shall continue. - E. The College Disciplinary Committee shall make every effort to hear the case immediately in order to remove any question the student has about continuance at Enterprise State Community College.
+If a student withdraws from the College before appearing before the College Disciplinary Committee, a mutually satisfactory meeting date shall be arranged if possible.
 Pending the outcome of the hearing, a hold shall be placed on the student's record.
 If the committee deems that suspension is warranted, the suspension shall become effective the date of the student's notification of the committee's action.
 The suspension shall apply to students in or out of school. - F. The decision reached by the Disciplinary Committee will be from a simple majority vote.
-The decision of the Disciplinary Committee becomes official when put into writing by the Dean.
-A copy of the written statement shall be sent to the student, the Disciplinary Committee, and the President. - G. The student has five (5) days from receipt of the written statement from the Dean of Student Affairs to file a written notice with the Dean appealing the decision of the Disciplinary Committee. - H. The Appeals Committee is composed of a member of the Student Affairs Division appointed by the Dean of Student Affairs, the President of the Student Government Association, and the Dean of Instruction, who serves as chairperson.
-By a majority vote the Appeals Committee may recommend: - 1. that the decision rendered by the Disciplinary Committee be affirmed, - 2. that the decision be amended, - 3. that a new hearing be held before the Disciplinary Committee.
-A written copy of the decision reached by the Appeals Committee shall be sent to the student. - J. All disciplinary proceedings/records are confidential.
+The decision of the Disciplinary Committee becomes official when put into writing by the Dean of Students.
+A copy of the written statement shall be sent to the student, the Disciplinary Committee, and the President. - G. The student has three (3) days from the date of the written statement, letter, from the Dean of Students to file a written notice with the Dean of Students appealing the decision of the College Disciplinary Committee to the College Disciplinary Appeals Committee. - H. The College Disciplinary Appeals Committee is composed of a member of the Student Services Division appointed by the Dean of Students, the President of the Student Government Association, and the Dean of Instruction, who serves as chairperson.
+By a majority vote the College Disciplinary Appeals Committee may decide: - 1. the decision rendered by the Disciplinary Committee be affirmed,

+- 2. that the decision be amended, - 3. that a new hearing be held before the College Disciplinary Committee.
+A written copy of the decision reached by the College Disciplinary Appeals Committee shall be sent to the student by the Dean of Students. - I. All decisions of the College Disciplinary Appeals Committee shall be final. - J. All disciplinary proceedings/records are confidential. - K. Proceedings under the code may be carried out prior to, simultaneously with, or following civil or criminal proceedings.